Adikteev/crossdk-unity/README.md

 ### Android specific configuration

-- To make sure you are using Gradle 6.1.1, you can open the preferences menu (Edit > Preferences > External Tools) and set the Gradle path to a folder with Gradle 6.1.1 installed (you can download it here: https://gradle.org/releases/).
+- Android sdk requires Gradle 6.8.3 or higher, you can open the preferences menu in the unity editor (Edit > Preferences > External Tools) and set the Gradle path to a folder with Gradle 6.8.3 or higher (you can download it here: https://gradle.org/releases/).
 - If you are using Unity 2019, you also need to delete the files `launcherTemplate.gradle` and `mainTemplate.gradle` in the folder `Assets\Plugins\Android` and to rename `launcherTemplate2019.gradle` to `launcherTemplate.gradle` and `mainTemplate2019.gradle` to `mainTemplate.gradle`.

 ### Common configuration